MON - FRI 8AM - 5PM

 Inspect and adjust the shoulder straps before each use to ensure they are properly positioned and comfortable to wear.
 If the shoulder straps are badly worn or damaged, replace them to avoid stress on your back and shoulders.

-Clean the cooling fins and intake filter at least once a week, or more often if you use your leaf blower frequently.
+The cooling system prevents engine overheating and includes cooling fins on the cylinders and an intake filter.
+Clean the cooling fins and intake filter at least weekly, or more often if used frequently.

 Electric and cordless leaf blowers are easier to maintain than gas-powered leaf blowers, but they still require regular maintenance.
 Here are key maintenance tips for both corded and cordless electric leaf blowers.

 Maintaining your leaf blower properly is key to ensuring it continues to operate reliably for years to come.
-Proper maintenance can reduce the need for costly repairs and avoid professional repairs.
 A little attention to detail now can give you years of trouble-free operation.

 As a professional leaf blower manufacturer, our experience from producing tens of thousands of leaf blowers shows that a well-maintained unit will last 2-3 times longer than one that is neglected.